Rodeoclash/AwesomeEsports/README.md

 - [PRACC Recorder](https://pracc.com/recorder) - Stream footage of all players into one place, also records the streams

 ## Development tools
 - [Overwolf](https://www.overwolf.com/) - Platform for building in app tools.
 Can capture events out of games.
-Plagued with accusations of trigger cheat detection.
+Plagued with accusations of triggering cheat detection.

 ## Notable pro teams
 - [Team Liquid](https://www.teamliquid.com/) - Massive established esports organisation with pro teams that span a number of different games.